 So the fact that many employers place such a significant amount of weight on this credential is understandable.
 Many organisations do not even interview people without this designation, which may be unfortunate for the many highly successful people who previously did not have the need for this type of credential.
 For example is a project manager with a bachelor’s degree and a master’s degree and 10 years practical experience a less suitable candidate than one with only a bachelor’s degree and 3 years experience but also PMP Training?
 Some employers might think so but it would be encouraging to believe that, in a professional world, employers can see beyond certain credentials.
 Nevertheless, as times change in the project management world so too must project managers.

-So, quite simply, project management courses that lead to internationally-recognised credentials such as PMP Certification are worth the effort.
+So, quite simply, project management courses that lead to internationally-recognised credentials such as PMP Certification, APM PFQ and the other APM credentials are worth the effort.
 They draw attention to your CV and get you in the door for the all-important interview where you can impress a prospective employer with your knowledge and previous experience.